GB710/ansible_tutorial/README.md

 Tasks: Tasks are the smallest units of work in Ansible.
 They define the actions you want to perform on the target systems.

-Modules: Modules are pre-built scripts that Ansible uses to execute tasks.
-They cover a wide range of tasks, from system management to cloud provisioning.

-Play: A play is a collection of tasks that are applied to a specific group of hosts.
-It organizes tasks into a meaningful sequence.

 Roles: Roles are a way to organize playbooks and tasks in a more modular and reusable manner.
 They encapsulate related tasks and variables.